 Compare travel insurance for your big trip to America

 If you’re looking to visit the US for a short or long-term trip, it’s worth considering travel insurance before you arrive to ensure you have the right level of protection.
-There are a number of travel insurance brands that offer cover for temporary visitors to the US.
-This coverage will provide all of the same benefits as regular policies including:
+There are a number of travel insurance brands that offer coverage for temporary visitors to the US.

 Benefits of having a travel insurance policy as a visitor to the US

 Travel insurance is specially designed to offer protection against a wide range of risks you may be exposed to while traveling.
 Not only can this help you save money in the long run, it can also save you a whole lot of stress if something goes wrong, including:

 - Emergency medical and hospital.
 It’s important to know that you are covered if you suffer a medical emergency if you’re injured or fall ill during your trip.

 - Trip interruption or cancellation.
 Sometimes unforeseen circumstances might force you to cancel or cut short your trip.
 For example, you may lose your job or be diagnosed with a terminal illness, though you may not be able to get refunds for deposits or other pre-booked travel or accommodation.
 Travel insurance policies will ensure you are reimbursed for the money you are otherwise not able to get back.

 - Theft, delay and damage.
 If your luggage or personal items are lost, stolen or damaged on your trip, your insurance policy will provide coverage for the cost of their repair or replacement.
 Similarly, if an airline misplaces your luggage or it’s delayed, coverage is available to help you buy essential clothing and toiletries.
 Theft is another common problem travelers encounter, and travel insurance is designed to look after you if your cash, credit cards, passport or important travel documents are stolen.
 Other coverage features include a death benefit, personal liability and rental vehicle excess coverage.

 Conditions of non-resident travel insurance for the US